bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   logger?: Logger,
   // The custom http client.
 By default the internal `fetchClient` is used. httpClient?: HttpClient = fetchCient,
+  // A map of fallback flags that will be used when no actual flags
+  // are available yet.
+  fallbackFlags?: Record<string, boolean>
 }
 ```